WGTU

-WGTU (channel 29) and WGTQ (channel 8) are television stations in Traverse City and Sault Ste.
-Marie, Michigan, United States, serving as the ABC affiliate for the northern Lower and eastern Upper peninsulas of Michigan.
-WGTU and WGTQ are owned by Cunningham Broadcasting; Cunningham contracts with Sinclair Broadcast Group, owner of regional NBC affiliates WPBN-TV and WTOM-TV, to provide services and advertising sales functions.
-Both stations share studios on M-72 just west of Traverse City; WGTU's transmitter is located east of Kalkaska, Michigan, and WGTQ's is located near Goetzville in southeastern Chippewa County, in addition to simulcasts on WPBN-TV and WTOM-TV's transmitters.
-The two stations, known as "ABC 29&8" and together with WPBN/WTOM as "UpNorthLive", carry the same programming and together serve one of the largest television markets east of the Mississippi River.
+WGTU (channel 29) and WGTQ (channel 8) are television stations licensed respectively to Traverse City and Sault Ste.
+Marie, Michigan, United States, serving as the ABC affiliates for the northern Lower and eastern Upper peninsulas of Michigan.
+They are owned by Cunningham Broadcasting, which contracts with Sinclair Broadcast Group, owner of regional NBC affiliates WPBN-TV and WTOM-TV, to provide services and advertising sales functions.
+The stations share studios on M-72 just west of Traverse City; WGTU's transmitter is located east of Kalkaska, Michigan, and WGTQ's transmitter is near Goetzville in southeastern Chippewa County, in addition to simulcasts on WPBN-TV and WTOM-TV's transmitters.
+The two stations, known as "ABC 29&8" and together with WPBN/WTOM as "UpNorthLive", carry the same programming and serve one of the largest television markets east of the Mississippi River.

 WGTU went on the air in 1970 and provided full ABC network service to Traverse City for the first time; WGTQ followed in 1976.
 Prior to WPBN/WTOM taking over many operational functions for WGTU/WGTQ in 2007, the stations aired very little local programming, with two attempts at full local newscasts having failed to garner ratings.
 The UpNorthLive newsroom produces one dedicated local newscast for WGTU/WGTQ.

 History

-On February 25, 1970, Northern Entertainment, Inc., headed by Thomas Kiple, applied to the Federal Communications Commission (FCC) to construct a new television station on channel 29 in Traverse City.
+On February 25, 1970, Northern Entertainment, Inc., headed by Thomas W. Kiple, applied to the Federal Communications Commission (FCC) to construct a new television station on channel 29 in Traverse City.
 A permit was issued on August 5, and construction began nearly immediately on the new station's facility.

-Work on the transmission facilities near Kalkaska took place that spring, and the station began broadcasting as an ABC affiliate on August 18, 1971.
-It also aired Sesame Street at launch.
-However, there were some concerns about picture quality.
-For two years, WGTU and the Great Lakes Cable system in Petoskey feuded over the latter refusing to invoke network non-duplication protection with the signal of competing ABC outlet WJRT in Flint, Michigan; the two parties settled the dispute, which primarily centered on picture quality, in 1973.
+Work on the transmitter facilities near Kalkaska took place that spring, and the station began broadcasting as an ABC affiliate on August 18, 1971.
+As the market would not be served by its own PBS member station over-the-air until WCMU-TV launched Manistee and Cadillac satellite stations in 1984, it also aired Sesame Street at launch.
+Because the station was on UHF and was the northern part of the state's first full-power station on that band, cable providers had concerns about the station's picture quality, and for two years, WGTU and the Great Lakes Cable system in Petoskey feuded over the latter refusing to invoke network non-duplication protection with the signal of competing ABC outlet WJRT in Flint, Michigan; the two parties settled the dispute, which primarily centered on picture quality, in 1973.

 To extend WGTU's service area, Northern Entertainment filed in 1973 to build channel 8 in Sault Ste.
 Marie as a satellite of WGTU; the FCC approved this application over a competing bid from Sault Ste.
 Marie Broadcasting in 1975.
 WGTQ went into service on October 29, 1976, broadcasting to a binational region where ABC programming had only been available previously on cable.
-In addition, a translator for WGTU was built in Alpena.
+In addition, a channel 55 translator station for WGTU was built in Alpena, though by the late 80s it had been withdrawn with the rise of cable in the area.